This is it… This is everything that I use or have used to build my business!

 With the Google service you can upgrade and pay but as of yet I haven’t needed to.

-– (paid) Holy Smoley, Edgar really is the octopuses knees!
-This is a social media scheduling tool but unlike most schedulers out the, Edgar allows you to create libraries.
-For example, I have a category (library) for my blog posts, one for posts that go to my Inspired Mama Revolution Group another for Moms That Rock and various categories for Facebook and twitter that include questions, tips, Montessori…
+– (paid) Holy Smoley, Social Bee really is the bees knees!
+This is a social media scheduling tool but unlike most schedulers out there, Social Bee allows you to create libraries.
+For example, I have a category (library) for my blog posts, one for posts that go to my Inspired Mama Revolution Group another for Moms That Rock and various categories for Facebook and Twitter that include questions, tips, Montessori…

 I have very few posts that are individually scheduled to go out, most run on the library systems and the main scheduler.
 So I might have Montessori posts going out on a Monday at 6pm and questions on a Wednesday at 10am.
-Because the libraries are well stock by the it can be months before the same post comes up again.
+Because the libraries are well stocked it can be months before the same post comes up again.
 I spend about half an hour each week adding new content and occasionally shuffling things around on the schedule for a bit of variety.
 This might seem like a frivolous expense but it saves me heaps of time and is cheaper than paying a VA to do the work!
-I have a video HERE

 (paid) – This is a WordPress plugin used for hosting webinars.
 There are lots available out there but from all the ones I have used, this is the one I prefer.
 WI streams through google hangouts and onto Youtube and records everything as it happens.
 You can set the webinars up as live or evergreen, free or paid.
 It doesn’t have some of the bells and whistles of some of the more expensive plugins (like being able to make it look like you have 500 people on live but in fact they are made up names!
 It was $97 when I bought it which is lifetime use, not a subscription!
 Which is MUCH cheaper than most out there.